-In addition to the core requirement, the theory program requires MUS 301 and MUS 304 (4 hours).
+In addition to the core requirement, the theory program and performance require MUS 301 and MUS 304 (4 hours).
 The music education program requires additional courses in music and education for certification as required by the Colorado State Board of Education.
-The education for certification as required by the Colorado state board of Education.
-The music education student music consult with the head of the department of music to establish a music education program.
+The music education student must consult with the head of the department of music to establish a music education program.